-Cross-Party Groups are integral to the involvement of minority groups and those with protected characteristics in the work of the Scottish Parliament.
+Cross-party groups are integral to the involvement of minority groups and those with protected characteristics in the work of the Scottish Parliament.
+Cross-party groups are groups of Members of the Scottish Parliament and other people who are interested in a subject or issue.